-I’m in line to board the plane when the people come to an abrupt halt in front of me and I can’t tell if it’s because they’re waiting for a later turn to board or if something is happening that I don’t know about.
-(If you haven’t been flying recently, it happens ALL.
-THE.
-TIME.)
+Anyway, I’m in line to board the plane when the people in front of me come to an abrupt halt and I can’t tell if it’s because they are in a later boarding group or if something is happening that I don’t know about.

 Turns out they are in boarding group 2, so I move to step around them at the same time this guy does and we almost collide.
 The man looks at me and asks (with one raised eyebrow), “Are you in boarding group number 1?”

 Both eyebrows raise but he waves me forward and we get on the plane.

 And as I’m sitting there in First Class I realize, I’m the only girl here.

 I’m the only one with pink hair (though I’m kind of used to that).

 And I’m one of only two people who aren’t dressed in suits.

 And I had this flash moment of, “Do I really belong here?”

 Have you ever experienced that?
 The feeling of being a fraud?